DreamyWanderer/Final_Lab/README.md

 # Final Project - [Course] Big Data in Use

+**This project is only for educational purpose only.
+It by no mean can be used for more serious, high accuracy expectation scenarios without further modification of used methods and existing codebase.**

 ## Information

 - Name project: **Fake News Detection in Big Data Scenario**